lucas-op/awesome-optimism/README.md

 - [Mode Network](https://www.mode.network/) - Network built on OP Stack with contract revenue sharing incentives at the protocol layer.
 - [Redstone](https://lattice.xyz/blog/start-your-engines-redstone-live) - Gaming focused L2.
 - [BOB](https://www.gobob.xyz/) - BOB ("Build on Bitcoin") is an OP Stack rollup that natively supports the Bitcoin stack.
+- [RSS3 Value SubLayer](https://rss3.io/) - The RSS3 Value Sublayer is an Ethereum Layer2 built with OP Stack and Celestia DA, handling the value and ownership of AI and Open Information.
+- [Karak](https://karak.network/) - Karak is the universal restaking layer powered by the entire cryptoeconomy across every asset and every chain.
+- [Fraxtal](https://www.frax.com/) - Modular L2 blockchain built by Frax.

 ### Upcoming